'Biography' to be produced in due course

 Recent years have seen a flurry of major new works including four 'Lockdown' Quartets, nos.6,7,8,9; and, completed May 2022, the epic Symphony: The Seven Seasons (Op.65).

 In February 2022 Gary Simons commissioned a setting of an extract from his poem Julian as an offering to Norwich Cathedral for their 650th anniversary celebrations of the Divine Revelations of Dame Julian of Norwich, May 2023.
-Motet ‘Julian' Op.
-66 (February 2022), a haunting, mystical utterance, remains, sadly, unheard by his friends of Norwich Cathedral.
+Motet ‘Julian' Op.66 (February 2022), a haunting, mystical utterance, remains, sadly, unheard by his friends at Norwich Cathedral.

 2024 began in solemn dedication to a friend's family with the writing of Motet ‘Edward’ Op.71, a setting of an extract from the poem Heaven-Haven by Gerard Manley Hopkins.

-The entire period of Douglas’s output since 1997 has been produced at Old Beetley, Norfolk, England.
+The entire period of Douglas’s output since 1997 has taken place at Old Beetley, Norfolk, England, and work continues on the production of the full score of his Op.70, a large-scale Concerto for Oboe & Orchestra.

 For performance, publication and commission details, see under Catalogue